 Schnapps lovers can head to one of 41 distilleries open to visitors in Tirol, and while I’m not a huge fan, I still enjoy trying it in the hope that one day the taste just resonates with me.
 In the meantime, one can still enjoy the science behind its manufacture.
 This year, I got to experience schnapps tasting with the Edelbrandsommelier, Leo Trixl in the Boutique Lodge of S4 Alm in Fieberbrunn.

-In this case, we were not standing in front of a vat that looked like a time machine (as you would normally do), but presented with a box of tiny vials of liquid, each with a very different and distinct scent.
-From this, you could work out which you liked and the corresponding schnapps flavor would be given to you to try, which we later accompanied with tasty spare ribs.
+In this case, we were not standing in front of a vat that looked like a time machine (as you would normally do) but presented with a box of tiny vials of liquid, each with a very different and distinct scent.
+From this, you could work out which you liked and the corresponding schnapps flavour would be given to you to try, later accompanied with tasty spare ribs.

-The outdoors life during winter in Austria is as much about relaxing in a traditional hut for a mountain pit stop, as it is about being active and at one with nature.
+The outdoors life and being active and at one with nature may be a huge part of Austrian winter tourism, but so is relaxing in a traditional hut for a mountain pit stop.
 To replenish the calories from strenuous nature exploration, hearty food is always the order of the day, accompanied by the alpine view.

 My favourites are Tiroler Gröstl (a hearty dish of potatoes and pork, known as a traditional way of ‘eating the leftovers’) and Kaiserschmarn (a type of pancake served with an apple sauce and cranberry jam), all washed down with a favourite Austrian soft drink called Almdudler or specifically in winter, a good warming mug of Gluhwein (mulled wine).